Single Saturday Night

 "Single Saturday Night" is a song recorded by American country music singer Cole Swindell.
 It was released on May 22, 2020 as the lead single from his fourth studio album Stereotype.
-The song was written by Swindell, Mark Holman, Ashley Gorley and Hardy, and produced by Michael Carter.
+The song was written by Swindell, Mark Holman, Ashley Gorley and Michael Hardy, and produced by Michael Carter.

 Background

 Swindell shared to fans with the release of ‘Single Saturday Night’: “The past few months have been hard for everyone and I wanted to give the fans something fun to kick off summer.”
 "Single Saturday Night" is a comfort gift for fans due to his tour was postponed during the COVID-19 pandemic.

 Critical reception

 ABC News called the song: “uptempo and summer-ready”.
 Website Taste of Country commented: "is a great way to kick off a weekend."

 Commercial performance

 The song reached No. 26 on Billboard Hot 100 chart in 2021, becoming Swindell's highest peak since "Chillin' It" in 2013.